brainstormforce/wp-spectra/readme.txt

 * Improvement: Added missing accessibility to all blocks.
 * Fix: Post Carousel - Incorrect Border Radius issue with respect to the theme.
 * Fix: Info Box - Fixed a minor issue with z-index and theme heading.
-* Fix: Gravity Form Styler : Show/Hide Not working in front-end.
 * Improvement: Option to Display Post Content Type as Excerpt/Full-Post.
 * Fix: Gravity Form Styler: Show/Hide Not working in front-end.
 * Fix: Table Of Contents - Removed the dependency on data attributes for the header.